 While iOS 14 supported a wide range of older iPhone and iPad models, iOS 15 might drop support for iPhone models below iPhone 7 series.
-This means the original iPhone SE and iPhone 6s will be excluded from the list of iOS 15 supported devices.

 On the other hand, iPadOS 15 will ditch iPad mini 4 and few other older models.
 However, this is nothing new for Apple.
 Every time they release a new operating system update, they drop some of the older devices from the compatibility list.

 But this shouldn’t surprise Apple users as this is not the first time that they are doing something like this.
 Apple tends to stop delivering updates to its older models.
 The iPhone 6s series is closer to 5 years old.
 So excluding it from the list was expected.

 As already mentioned above, Apple will drop iOS 15 support for all iPhone models below iPhone 7 series.
 To give you a glimpse of all the iPhone models supported by the iOS 15 update, we have laid down a list below.